 Local calls from public payphones are untimed and cost a standard rate, while international and long distance calls are charged according to the time spent on the phone.
 Most mobile phone providers will receive service in WA however for international visitors with an unlocked mobile phone, local sim cards can be purchased to use while travelling.
 If you are unsure, contact your service provider to see if international roaming is available.
 Free WiFi is also available among the main tourist areas, hotels, resorts and internet cafes.
 The south west of the state has total phone coverage while regional areas have limited moblie phone services.

 Western Australia is home to some dangerous creatures including sharks and box jellyfish in the water and poisonous spiders and snakes on land.
-Saltwater crocodiles are also found in WA and these prehistoric looking creatures inhabit both environments.
-It's fairly unlikely you'll see these creatures in the wild let along be attacked by one.
-However box jellyfish, bluebottles and irukandji are sometimes found off the coast between October and April.
+Saltwater and freshwater crocodiles are also found in WA and these prehistoric creatures inhabit creeks and estuaries in the nothern regions of the state.
+Risk areas are well signed.
+Box jellyfish, bluebottles and irukandji are sometimes found off the coast between October and April.
 Avoid these creatures as they can cause any number of mild and/or extreme symptoms.

 Yes. travellers should always take out travel insurance.
 Regardless of your good health or preferred style of holiday, travel insurance protects you against accident, illness or injury.
 Insurance can also cover you and your family in case of acts of nature, lost or stolen luggage and in light of unexpected changes to your travel plans (please refer to product disclosure statements for coverage details).